-Meltdowns can build up over time or happen seemingly out of nowhere.
+Meltdowns and shutdowns can build up over time or happen seemingly out of nowhere.
 This is one I was aware of — building up, due to overload that I struggled to communicate, over many months.

 Since originally posting, recent conversations with autistic friends, not directly about meltdowns, have enabled me to find more words and rewrite this intro.
 (May 2018) Experiences like this are cumulative and continue to resonate in mind and body.